shiftcode/dynamo-easy/README.md

 attributeExpressionValues: {':age': {N: '10'}}
 ```

-this works seemlesly for top level attribtues, but if we wanna build an expression for where the attribute needs to be accessed with a document path, we need some special logic
+this works seemlesly for top level attributes but if we wanna build an expression for where the attribute needs to be accessed with a document path, we need some special logic

 nested attribute: person.age

 ```typescript